AngangGuo/blog/content/posts/2022/Notes - Hugo Relearn Theme Usage.md

 The content of this file will show as site logo of the page.

 ### Change the favicon
-If your favicon is a SVG, PNG or ICO, just drop off your image in your local `static/images/` folder and name it `favicon.svg`, `favicon.png` or `favicon.ico` respectively.
+If your favicon is an SVG, PNG or ICO, just drop off your image in your local `static/images/` folder and name it `favicon.svg`, `favicon.png` or `favicon.ico` respectively.
+(Note: static/favicon.ico also works)

-If no favicon file is found, the theme will lookup the alternative filename `logo` in the same location and will repeat the search for the list of supported file types.
+If no favicon file is found, the theme will look up the alternative filename `logo` in the same location and will repeat the search for the list of supported file types.

 If you need to change this default behavior, create a new file in `layouts/partials/` named `favicon.html`.
 Then write something like this:
 ```